Raison d’être, mandate and role

 CCOHS is a recognized leader in providing effective programs, products and services, which are based on the centre's core knowledge, collection of occupational health and safety information, and application of information management technologies.

 CCOHS has a broad range of collaborative arrangements with many national and international health and safety organizations.
-These include the International Labour Organization (ILO), the Centre for Applied Research in Mental Health and Addiction (CARMHA), the Radiation Safety Institute of Canada, CAREX Canada, World Health Organization (WHO), North American Occupational Safety and Health Week (NAOSH), European Agency for Safety and Health at Work and Health Canada.
-Further information on our partnerships is available on our website and in our annual report.
+These include the World Health Organization (WHO), International Labour Organization (ILO), North American Occupational Safety and Health Week (NAOSH), European Agency for Safety and Health at Work and Health Canada, and the Mental Health Commission of Canada.
+Further information on our partnerships this is a link to an external website is available on our website and in our annual report.

 Collaborative projects serve many purposes at CCOHS.
 They are opportunities to enhance our occupational health and safety information resources, collaborate with partners worldwide to access and share global perspectives.
 This collaboration among nations serves to promote the sharing of information and knowledge for social and economic programs relating to health and safety, reduce injuries and illness, and improve conditions for workers.
 They also contribute to Canada's leadership role in the world and bring the wealth of global occupational health and safety information for use by CCOHS to improve the health and safety of working people in Canada.